Dealing with Misbehaviour

 The vast majority of parents/carers are very supportive of the school stance, understanding that the school is a large and complex organisation with over 2000 students who all come from a range of home backgrounds with the subtle differences that make every family dynamic unique.

-We can not promise that our values and judgements will automatically reflect an individual parent's/carer’s views – though we do try to make sure that our stance is logical, clearly explained and that we have a consistent rationale that we apply fairly.
+We cannot promise that our values and judgements will automatically reflect an individual parent's/carer’s views – though we do try to make sure that our stance is logical, clearly explained and that we have a consistent rationale that we apply fairly.

 The school has the right to impose sanctions without parent/carer consent and – if necessary - will do so to make sure that, within the school context, children are dealt with fairly and consistently.
 However, we would always prefer to explain the rationale and gain parent/carer support rather than simply state our right to impose any sanction.